 Gel food coloring (it’s more vibrant)

 Annnd that’s it!
-(If “Pride” is not yet available, then just allow parents to simmer a little longer, add a few drinks and let emotional scaring to cool.)
+(If “Pride” is not yet available, then just allow parents to simmer a little longer, add a few drinks and allow emotional scaring to cool.)

 Get your batter going just like the recipe says, with the pre-heating and the mixing and such.
 Easy, right?
 Cool!
 Now let’s make it complicated.